JhonRobert20/drink-dispenser/README.md

 - Logic for the dispenser
 - Can consult the stock of a product by an employee
 - Can add more products to the dispenser
+- Can consult the logs of the dispenser
+- Can consult the machine status by an employee
+- Can dispense a product to an employee

 ## How to run the tests